Kkumar2003/ReactPractice/README.md

 - ✅ Multi-page navigation using React Router
 - ✅ Pages: Home, About, Contact, Skills and NotFound
 - ✅ Navigation menu with `NavLink`
-- ✅ Clean, responsive UI using Tailwind
+- ✅ Clean, UI using Tailwind
 - ✅ 404 route handling for undefined URLs

 ---